alpenhase83/prtg-pagerduty/README.md

 ## PRTG Priority to PagerDuty Severity Mapping

-PagerDuty severity is mapped from PRTG priority stars as fallows:
+PagerDuty severity is mapped from PRTG priority stars as follows:

 | PRTG Priority   | PagerDuty Severity |
 |-----------------|--------------------|